 You have to count the note holes from the right and left and compare the number with the number of note valves in the chest.
 I usually do it by physical examination -comparing the location of the first note valve to the location of the first note hole on the trackerbar.
-It can also be done by the location of the bellow itself. i.e., top tier, middle tier, bottom tier.
-Then position of the bellow from the breaks in the piano action, i.e. tenor break, and treble break (or tenor, treble, and high treble -if there are four sections in the piano action).
+It can also be done by the location of the bellows itself. i.e., top tier, middle tier, bottom tier.
+Then position of the bellows from the breaks in the piano action, i.e. tenor break, and treble break (or tenor, treble, and high treble -if there are four sections in the piano action).
 Removing the valve plate and examining the valve itself is a good idea.
 You might even remove the one next to the bad one to compare the two, and see why one is good and one is bad.
-However, based on what you said about the way the bellow acted when you physically uncovered the note hole in the trackerbar, I'm more inclined to think that there's a leak in the line from the trackerbar to the pouch....
+However, based on what you said about the way the bellows acted when you physically uncovered the note hole in the trackerbar, I'm more inclined to think that there's a leak in the line from the trackerbar to the pouch....

-Hi John, I think I just found my problem - I pulled off the cover to the valves. the problem bellow was on the top row.
+Hi John, I think I just found my problem - I pulled off the cover to the valves. the problem bellows was on the top row.
 I counted the number of bellows on the top row until I got to the problem bellow.
 I then went to the opposite side and counted in the same direction the number of valves.
 I pulled off the valve and found that the leather valve face was loose on the valve stem.
 Because I was not certain if it was supposed to float on the stem I check two more by pulling them off and found that the valve face was snug on the valve stem.
 So I think my next step is to glue the valve face (leather looking washer) back on the valve stem.
 Thoughts?